alex4gous/Nagios-Plugins/README.md

 # Nagios-Plugins

-Comment are in the script.
+Comment are in the scripts.

 =)